 Proceedings of the Academy of Natural Sciences of Philadelphia

 The reasoning continues for another two paragraphs with further evidence and history to back their name change.
 The pair placed Nautilus (Cryptoceras) springeri as the type for the new group.
-In the original text, it appears they put Solenochilus as a subgenus to the genus Nautilus.
+In the original text, they apparently put Solenochilus as a subgenus to the genus Nautilus.
 Naming is still done like that today, but I find it to be a bit confusing to read.
 I don’t see a family, superfamily, order, or subclass listed.

 The unproven holotype

 The type specimen for the entire genus is said to be Nautilus (Cryptoceras) Springeri.
 Authors named it in Transactions of the Chicago Academy of Sciences in 1867, but only represented it as an illustration.

 Description of Nautilus (Cryptoceras) Springeri. by C.A.
 White and O.H.
 St. John